theory/kv-pair/doc/pair.md

     -----
      bar

-KInd of ugly, huh?
+Kind of ugly, huh?
 Well pairs aren't very useful on their own.
 Where they really come into their own is when used as the last parameter to a variadic function.